detmanski/Overview_Canada_Analysis/README.md

 <span style="text-decoration:underline;">Introduction:</span>

-With the massive influx of immigrants and the ever changing conditions of the housing market … The big question we aim to answer is: Where are the most ideal cities within Canada to live?
+With the massive influx of immigrants and the ever changing conditions of the housing market, the big question we aim to answer is: Where are the most ideal cities within Canada to live?

 We first brainstormed what governs one’s decision of moving from one city to another and settled on a few factors - affordability in terms of shelter costs, population, weather, crime rate, cultural activities, employment prospects and income levels.